Strapped

 Strapped is a 1993 American television crime drama film produced by HBO Showcase.
 The film was directed by Forest Whitaker and is the cinematic debut of Bokeem Woodbine.
-It features several rappers including Fredro Starr, Sticky Fingaz, Busta Rhymes, Yo-Yo and Kool Moe Dee.
+It features several rappers including Fredro Starr, Sticky Fingaz, Monie Love, Busta Rhymes, Yo-Yo and Kool Moe Dee.

 Plot

-Diquan Mitchell, a 19-year old ex-con, attempts to turn his life around and start legitimate work.
-At the beginning of the film, Mitchell witnesses an argument between two youths Chucky and Pharaoh in the stairwell of his apartment building upon arriving home.
+Diquan Mitchell is a 19-year old ex-con who is attempting to turn his life around and start legitimate work.
+Upon arriving home, Mitchell witnesses an argument between two youths, Chucky and Pharaoh, turn into a shooting in the stairwell of his apartment building.
 Deciding not to expose the youth who did the shooting to law enforcement, Mitchell takes the handgun used in the killing from him and tells him to run.
 Mitchell lives in a Brooklyn public housing project apartment with his mother, grandmother, and two sisters, and has a girlfriend named Latisha Jordan, who is 8 months pregnant.

-Mitchell's girlfriend who is also an ex-felon gets caught selling crack cocaine to an undercover New York officer.
-After a hearing, a judge sets bail at $2500 for Jordan.
+Mitchell's girlfriend, also a convicted felon, gets caught selling crack cocaine to an undercover New York City police officer.
+After a hearing, a judge sets bail at $2,500 for Jordan.
 Due to not having the funds to bail her out, Mitchell join forces with the police in a complicated undercover operation that involves selling guns on the street while selling information to the police.
 In addition to becoming an informant, Mitchell is also promised a deal by the cops that the lengthy imprisonment (of either 18 months or 8 years) and the case for Jordan would be dismissed if they successfully take down a gun salesman named Ben, who has been selling guns to neighborhood youths.

-Mitchell teams up with his long-time friend Bamboo to help out with the case while pocketing cash from gun sales on the side.
-Shortly after bailing his girlfriend out of jail, Mitchell and Bamboo speaks with Ann, who puts them in contact with her brother in Georgia to buy guns to make their own profits.
-The cops later stake-out the location where Ben set-up to make sales, having arrested him earlier for possession of 150 firearms at his suburban-area home.
+Mitchell teams up with his long-time friend, Bamboo, to help out with the case while pocketing cash from gun sales on the side.
+Shortly after bailing his girlfriend out of jail, Mitchell and Bamboo speak with Ann, who puts them in contact with her brother in Georgia to buy guns to make their own profits.
+The cops later stake out the location where Ben set up to make sales, having arrested him earlier for possession of 150 firearms at his suburban-area home.